Philip A. White: Life and career

 White opened a successful drug store and was admitted to professional pharmaceutical societies.

 Education advocacy

 White advocated for the education of African Americans.
-He was secretary of the New York Society for the Promotion of Education among Colored Children and a member of the New York African Society for Mutual Relief.
+He was secretary of the New York Society for the Promotion of Education Among Colored Children and a member of the New York African Society for Mutual Relief.

 White was appointed to the Brooklyn Board of Education in 1882.
 He was the first African American person to sit on the board.
 During his term, he lobbied for integration of Brooklyn's schools.

 Personal life

 White and his wife, Elizabeth Guignon, had three daughters.
+His daughter, Cornelia Steele White was married to Jerome B. Peterson, a noted newspaper editor and owner.